 Lizzie is a musician, writer, editor, speaker, campaign creator and the founder of Villainesse.com, the youth-orientated media company.
 Lizzie entered the entertainment industry a decade ago, and was first introduced to Variety – the Children’s Charity when she sang at a Variety event.
 She became a Variety Ambassador in 2011, and remained active in that capacity until she joined the board in late 2016.
 Lizzie continues to work in entertainment, digital, social and traditional media; championing children, young people and women through her work across different platforms.

 Pejman was appointed CEO of The Warehouse and Warehouse Stationery in 2017 when the two Warehouse Group businesses combined.
-Starting his retail career with Marks & Spencer in the UK in 1995, Pejman spent the next 10 years working with a variety of retailers in the UK and Iceland.
+Starting his retail career with Marks & Spencer in the UK in 1995, Pejman spent the next 10 years working with a variety of retailers in the UK including ASDA-Walmart, J.Sainsbury and Iceland in Operations, Format Development, Category Development and Non-Food roles.
 In 2005 Pejman joined The Warehouse as Head of Central Operations before moving to GM Operations & Property for The Warehouse and Warehouse Stationery followed by his appointment to CEO Warehouse Stationery in 2013.
 A year later he added Torpedo7 Group to his stable and after three years he has taken responsibility for The Warehouse and Warehouse Stationery.

 Daniel is a digital agency leader with over 15 years’ experience.
 As General Manager: Strategy & Innovation for NZ’s largest digital agency Young & Shand, he has led major digital marketing strategies for some of NZ’s biggest brands/businesses including Lion, 2degrees and NZI along with numerous successful campaigns for Not-for-Profits including Leukaemia & Blood Cancer, NZ Blood Service and Sir Ray Avery’s LifePod.